sjbylo/aba/README.md

 ./aba
 ```

-Note that this command will create the 'aba.conf' file which contains some values that you *must change*, e.g. your preferred platform, your domain name, your network address (if known) and any operators you will require etc.
+Note that this command will create the `aba.conf` file which contains some values that you *must change*, e.g. your preferred platform, your domain name, your network address (if known) and any operators you will require etc.

 Now, continue with either 'Disconnected mode' or 'Fully disconnected (air-gapped) mode' below.